CommitOps/commitops.github.io/docs/Interview-QnA/terraform-questions-answers.md

 ???+ question "What language does Terraform uses?"
     A DSL called "HCL" (Hashicorp Configuration Language).
 A declarative language for defining infrastructure.

-???+ "What's a typical Terraform workflow?"
+???+ question "What's a typical Terraform workflow?"
     1. Write Terraform definitions: `.tf` files written in HCL that described the desired infrastructure state (and run `terraform init` at the very beginning).
     2. Review: With command such as `terraform plan` you can get a glance at what Terraform will perform with the written definitions.
     3. Apply definitions: With the command `terraform apply` Terraform will apply the given definitions, by adding, modifying or removing the resources.

     This is a manual process.
 Most of the time this is automated so user submits a PR/MR to propose terraform changes, there is a process to test these changes and once merged they are applied (`terraform apply`).

-???+ "What are some use cases for using Terraform?"
+???+ question "What are some use cases for using Terraform?"
     - Infra provisioning and management: You need to automate or code your infra so you are able to test it easily, apply it and make any changes necessary.
     - Multi-cloud environment: You manage infrastructure on different clouds, but looking for a consistent way to do it across the clouds.
     - Consistent environments: You manage environments such as test, production, staging, ... and looking for a way to have them consistent so any modification in one of them, applies to other environments as well.

-???+ "What's the difference between Terraform and technologies such as Ansible, Puppet, Chef, etc."
+???+ question "What's the difference between Terraform and technologies such as Ansible, Puppet, Chef, etc."
     Terraform is considered to be an IaC technology.
 It's used for provisioning resources, for managing infrastructure on different platforms.

     Ansible, Puppet and Chef are Configuration Management technologies.
 They are used once there is an instance running and you would like to apply some configuration on it like installing an application, applying security policy, etc.